aghontpi/minimal-css-utility/docs/getting-started/introduction.md

 # Introduction

 Welcome to the documentation for Minimal CSS Utility.
-This theme is designed to provide a solid foundation for building modern, responsive websites with minimal effort.
+This is designed to provide a solid foundation for building modern, responsive websites with minimal effort.
 It includes a CSS reset, a responsive grid system, and a variety of utility classes to help you style your content quickly and efficiently.

+## Motivation

+I wanted a minimal CSS utility that provides just basic features to get started quickly without the bloat of larger frameworks.

+For my projects, I use reset.css and a set of utility classes without external libraries, I move them from project to project.
+This eliminates it and makes it easier to maintain and view the docs.

 ## Installation